weplate/backend/README.md

     - message: Any status messages
   - data will contain JSON-encoded object with response objects
     - Response objects will also have associated primary key fields
-    - Reponses are recursive- in general, a response will also return full data of its children (i.e. a Meal selection will return objects containing its associated meal items)
+    - Responses are recursive- in general, a response will also return full data of its children (i.e. a Meal selection will return objects containing its associated meal items)

-# Tests we need to do (redundant idk)
+# Tests we need to do (redundant?)

 - Login school
 - Login student